 While temperatures in the Lower 48 states hover in the 90s, here at Gray Line Alaska we are enjoying some cool, refreshing summer days.
 High season is still in full swing, and with September just around the corner, there are a slew of special deals on Denali tours and attractions within the state.

 A trip to Alaska doesn’t have to involve a long, drawn-out planning process and two weeks of vacation time.
 Though there is enough to see and do around the state to justify a long trip, you can also choose one region of the state to focus your attention for a long weekend or to add onto an existing itinerary.

 Late Season Tour Deals

-Spend the following day or two in and around Denali and choose from a wide gamut of recreational activities, including a ranger-led hike, flightseeing around Mount McKinley, a river tour or whitewater rafting for the brave at heart.
+Spend the following day or two in and around Denali and choose from a wide gamut of recreational activities, including a ranger-led hike, sightseeing around Denali, a river tour or whitewater rafting for the brave at heart.
 This trip is the perfect combination of a stress-free organized tour with plenty of time for independent travel and exploration.

-Check out our Web Specials for more information on Denali National Park tours and other trips offered by Gray Line.
+Check out our Web Specials for more information on Denali National Park tours and other trips offered by Gray Line Alaska.

 Back to Blog